pgEdge/spock/README.md

 ## Requirements

 The `spock` extension must be installed on both provider and subscriber.
 You must `CREATE EXTENSION spock` on both.
+For major version upgrades, the old node can be running pglogical2 before it is upgraded to become a spock node.

 Tables on the provider and subscriber must have the same names and be in the same schema.
 Future revisions may add mapping features.